-On Friday morning, April 17, 2020, teams of twelve runners will start at Nemours A.I. duPont Hospital for Children in Wilmington and race from there, around upper New Castle County, Delaware and into Pennsylvania, down through the Eastern Shore of Maryland in the afternoon and evening, back across southern Delaware to Cape Henlopen overnight and into Saturday morning, and then along the Atlantic Ocean, finishing on Saturday afternoon, April 18, 2020, at the Indian River Inlet in Delaware Seashore State Park near Bethany Beach, Delaware, with a big post-race barbeque and party at the Big Chill Beach Club for all of the runners, their families and friends, and the kids…
+On Saturday morning, teams of twelve runners will start at Nemours A.I. duPont Hospital for Children in Wilmington and race from there, around upper New Castle County, Delaware and into Chester County, Pennsylvania, down through the Eastern Shore of Maryland in the afternoon and evening, back across southern Delaware to Cape Henlopen overnight and into Sunday morning, and then along the Atlantic Ocean, finishing on Sunday afternoon at the Indian River Inlet in Delaware Seashore State Park near Bethany Beach, Delaware, with a big post-race barbeque and party at the Big Chill Beach Club for all of the runners, their families and friends, and the kids…